-Enter the air pressure, water vapor pressure, and air temperature into the air density calculator.
+Enter the dry-air partial pressure (pd), water vapor partial pressure (pv), and air temperature into the air density calculator.
+If you only know total air pressure p, first compute pd = p − pv.
 The calculator will display the current air density at those conditions.

 Air Density Formula